-Full option list at https://www.generic-mapping-tools.org/gmt/latest/makecpt.html
+Full option list at https://docs.generic-mapping-tools.org/latest/makecpt.html

 C = cmap

 D = background

 F = color_model